-FAFSA renewal or start a new FAFSA?
+Should I submit a FAFSA renewal or start a new FAFSA?

 While you still need to provide up-to-date financial information, the FAFSA website doesn't make you start from scratch.
-Instead, it lets you submit a Renewal FAFSA that already includes demographic information — the stuff that isn't likely to change each year.
+Instead, it lets you submit a Renewal FAFSA that already includes your basic demographic information — the stuff that isn't likely to change each year.
 But if any of this information has changed, the Renewal FAFSA gives you the opportunity to update it.

-How often do you get FAFSA money?
+How often do you get money through FAFSA?

-With grants or loans, your school will apply that money toward your tuition, fees and (if you live on campus) room and board.
+With grants or loans, your school will apply that money toward your tuition, fees, and (if you live on campus) room and board.
 Any left over money will be paid to you to use for other expenses associated with school.
 You may be able to choose how that money is paid to you: via check, cash, a credit to your bank account or a prepaid debit card.

 First things first

 If you’ve been approved for a grant or loan and have already filled out your FAFSA, you’re probably a pro at this process.